HarryKodden/token-exchange-demo/helm/token-exchange-demo/README.md

 ## Development

 For development, you can mount the source code as a volume by modifying the deployment template or using development overrides.

+## License

+This Helm chart is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.